iojw/socialscan/README.md

   -h, --help            show this help message and exit --platforms [platform [platform ...]], -p [platform [platform ...]]
-                        list of platforms to query (default: all platforms) --input input.txt, -i input.txt
+                        list of platforms to query (default: all platforms) --view-by {platform,query}
+                        view results sorted by platform or by query (default: query)
+  --available-only, -a  only print usernames/email addresses that are
-                        file containg list of queries to execute --cache-tokens, -c    cache tokens for platforms requiring more than one HTTP request - this marginally increases runtime but halves the total number of requests for bulk queries --available-only, -a  only print usernames/email addresses that are available and not in use --verbose, -v         show response messages for all queries regardless of result
+                        available and not in use --cache-tokens, -c    cache tokens for platforms requiring more than one HTTP request (Snapchat, GitHub, Instagram.
+Lastfm & Tumblr), reducing total number of requests sent --input input.txt, -i input.txt
-  --proxy-list proxy_list.txt
+                        file containg list of queries to execute --proxy-list proxy_list.txt
-                        file containing list of proxy servers to execute queries with (useful for bypassing rate limits set by platforms)
+                        file containing list of HTTP proxy servers to execute queries with
-  --version             show program's version number and exit
+  --verbose, -v         show query responses as they are received --version             show program's version number and exit
 ```